-You should be aware that all treatments have consequences and side effects, which are listed under each treatment in this section, with more information, See Section 3.
+You should be aware that all treatments have consequences and side effects, which are listed under each treatment in this section, with more information, see Section 3 of this booklet.
 After treatment, regular PSA readings are taken in order to check its success.
 Any possible cure may not be confirmed for several years.

-In the summary below, treatments suitable for Localised prostate cancer are marked (L), Locally advanced (LA) and Advanced (A).
+In the summary below suitable treatments are marked: Localised prostate cancer (L), Locally advanced (LA) Advanced (A).